SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - Ok so this again.
 I am so sorry.
 (Eggs) “Then the gristly-bristly face contorted, and Estha’s hand was wet and hot and sticky.
 It had egg white on it.
 White egg white.
 Quarter-boiled.”
 - (Eggs) “The moth on Rahel’s heart lifted a downy leg.
 Then put it back.
 Its little leg was cold.
 A little less her mother loved her.
 The Sea Queen room smelled of eggs and filter coffee.”
 - (Eggs) “When the red cement floor [to the Ayemenem House] was laid, the egg whites from nearly nine hundred eggs went into it.
 It took a high polish.”
+- “War could have been the stallion that he rode, part of, if not all, the way to the

 ## Claim Synthesis